Alexander Murray, 8th Earl of Dunmore: Later political and military career

 In 1906, Murray was awarded the Royal Victorian Order for services to the Prince of Wales, in connection with the marriage of King Alfonso of Spain.
 When in February 1907 Murray's father died, he succeeded to the family titles, becoming the eighth earl, and resigned his commission to look after the family's considerable estates.
 He lived at 55 Lancaster Gate, London.

 He returned to active duty in 1914 with the outbreak of World War I, serving as a staff officer on the Western Front.
-He was awarded the Distinguished Service Order during the Battle of the Somme, was Mentioned in Despatches four times and wounded twice.
+He was awarded the Distinguished Service Order during the Battle of the Somme, was mentioned in dispatches four times and wounded twice.

 Between the wars, Murray held political office, serving as a government whip in the House of Lords; first, as Captain of the Honourable Corps of Gentlemen-at-Arms in 1924; and then as a Lord-in-waiting from 1930 to 1936.
 He also held the ceremonial role of Deputy Lieutenant of Inverness-shire.